uku/Unblock-Youku/README.md

 ### License

-Source code is released under MIT license
+Source code is released under MIT license (Bootstrap and jQuery used in the extension configuration page are under their own licenses)

     Copyright (C) 2012 Bo Zhu http://zhuzhu.org